-The Importance of the Resident Value Journey
+The eight steps in the Resident Value Journey are the following:

 Step 1 of the Resident Value Journey – Awareness